BiTinerary/PocketServerPi/README.md

 For pin numbers and ports: http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO_Air

-## Use case
+## Use cases and ideas
-~ A $30 version of this:
+- A $30 version of this:
 https://www.amazon.com/SanDisk-Wireless-Smartphones-Tablets-SDWS1-032G-A57/dp/B00DR8LAE2?th=1
-~ [blinkPerOrder.py](https://github.com/BiTinerary/PocketServerPi/blob/master/friendlyArmKernel/miscScripts/blinkPerOrder.py) uses eBay API to get current orders that haven't been shipped, then blinks onboard LED that many times.
+- [blinkPerOrder.py](https://github.com/BiTinerary/PocketServerPi/blob/master/friendlyArmKernel/miscScripts/blinkPerOrder.py) uses eBay API to get current orders that haven't been shipped, then blinks onboard LED that many times.
-~ Consistant, Portable access to a Linux box or python terminal.
+- Consistant, Portable access to a Linux box or python terminal.
-~ Linux box that can be used as a disposable scratchpad.
+- Linux box that can be used as a disposable scratchpad.
-~ Painless and local (much safer) Samba Share for file sharing between work **and** home without ever touching a button<br>
+- Painless and local (much safer) Samba Share for file sharing between work **and** home without ever touching a button
-~ Minidlna server for Consoles, Medial Players, etc...
+- Minidlna server for Consoles, Medial Players, etc...
-~ `if static ip present; do wakeonlan` ie: wireless, buttonless, IOT trigger.
+- `if static ip present; do wakeonlan` ie: wireless, buttonless, IOT trigger.
-~ Captive portals and automated node/client pentesting.
+- Captive portals and automated node/client pentesting.
-~ [p2pADB](https://github.com/kosborn/p2p-adb) `if` new device connected via OTG? `then` run exploit.
+- [p2pADB](https://github.com/kosborn/p2p-adb) `if` new device connected via OTG? `then` run exploit.
 Save to microSD. `else` wait.

 ## TODO
 - Wifi Mode automation and swap from Client to AP has proved to work reliably.
 Python scripts (switchAPMode/blinkPerOrder) should be moved, to /etc/network/if-down.d and if-up.d respectively.